 \section{Abstract}

-The frame set of a function $g\in L^2(\R)$ is the subset of all parameters $(a, b)\in \R^2_+$ for which the time-frequency shifts of $g$ along $a\Z\times b\Z$ form a Gabor frame for $L^2(\R).$ In this paper, we consider the case where $g=B_2$ is the $2-$ spline and prove that its frame set contains new points.
-We obtain this result by constructing a (unique) compactly supported and bounded dual window for $B_2$ for each of the parameters we consider.
-Incidentally, this dual is discontinuous, and thus does not belong to the Feichtinger algebra $M^1(\R)$ in contrast to $B_2$ and its canonical dual.
+The frame set of a function $g\in L^2(\R)$ is the set of all parameters $(a, b)\in \R^2_+$ for which the collection of time-frequency shifts of $g$ along $a\Z\times b\Z$ form a Gabor frame for $L^2(\R).$ Finding the frame set of a given function remains a challenging open problem in time-frequency analysis.
+In this paper, we establish new regions of the frame set of the second-order B-spline.
+Our method uses the compact support of this function to partition a subset of the putative frame set and finds an explicit dual window function in each subregion.
+Numerical evidence indicates the existence of further regions belonging to the frame set.